upstash/vector-js/README.md

   data: "Tokyo is the capital of Japan.",
 }])

-//Upsert data alongside with your embedding await index.upsert([{
+// Upsert data alongside with your embedding await index.upsert([{
   id: 'tokyo',
   data: "Tokyo is the capital of Japan.",